lthung/inf2303/evaluation.markdown

 * Three questions for discussion in the class (provide a brief explanation of your questions if necessary).

-The memos are due by email, <span class="important">by 8 am of the day of each class</span>.
-(Please see below on the late policy for memos.)
+The memos are due via Blackboard (i.e. please upload under relevant class and group sections),<span class="important"> by 8 am of the day of each class</span>.
+(Please see below on the late policy for memos).
-  Please <span class="important">email your memo as a PDF attachment to all members of your team **and** the instructor.</span>
-  Please <span class="important">put “INF2303 memo for *date* class” for subject.</span>
-  (Subsitute the correct date of the class, e.g., “INF2303 memo for July 10 class.”)
-Students responsible for chairing each class will be tasked with reading and summarizing submitted memos in writing.
+  Students responsible for chairing each class will be tasked with reading and summarizing submitted memos.

 ### Term Paper and Presentation - 50%